-The Speech Language Pathologist will have the education, knowledge and skill to provide in-patient and/or out-patient services, focusing on functional skills to enhance development, restore function and to prevent disability from pediatric conditions, illness and injury.
-Evaluation, treatment and home programming are provided for children with: feeding and swallowing disorders, articulation, voice, resonance, fluency and receptive/expressive language disorders.
-Responsibilities also include aural rehabilitation/auditory verbal therapy for hearing loss or cochlear implants and evaluations for augmentative communication devices.
-The Speech Language Pathologist will provide education to both the patient and caregivers as well as consultation to other professionals, clinics and agencies, both within Cook Childrens Health Care System and within the community.
+The staff speech pathologists will have the education, knowledge and skill to provide in-patient and/or out-patient services, focusing on functional skills to enhance development, restore function and to prevent disability from pediatric conditions, illness and injury.
+Evaluation, treatment and home programming are provided for children with: feeding and swallowing disorders, articulation, voice, resonance, and fluency, and receptive/expressive language disorders.
+Also includes aural rehabilitation/auditory verbal therapy for hearing loss or cochlear implant, and evaluation for augmentative communication devices.
+The position shall include patient and caregiver education and consultation to other professionals, clinics and agencies, both within Cook Childrens Health Care System and within the community.
 Documentation and correspondence pertaining to these services shall follow department and system policies.

-Certificate of Clinical Competence or eligible for application upon completion of a Clinical Fellowship Year and must be obtained within 12 months of hire to maintain employment at Cook.
+Certificate of Clinical Competency in Speech/Language Pathology, or eligible for application upon completion of Clinical Fellowship Year and must be obtained within 12 months of hire to maintain employment at Cook.

 Cook Children's Health Care System embraces an inspiring Promise – to improve the health of every child in our region through the prevention and treatment of illness, disease and injury.
 Based in Fort Worth, Texas, we’re proud of our long and rich tradition of serving our community.